jinghuazhao/Caprion/peptide_progs/README.md

 - a call to `gz()` for a compressed DR-filtered data.
 - Ensembl-VEP (also step 3.2 above) but `ceuadmin/ensembl-vep/104` has to be `ceuadmin/ensembl-vep/111-icelake` so is feasible with `vep -i variants.vcf --plugin LoFtool,scores_file.txt`.

-CO3 and ITIH2 initially required re-run after the 12hr threshold for SLURM, but now both appeared furnished within 12hr.

-The CSD3 icelake module `ceuadmin/R/4.3.3-icelake` now works as smoothly as `ceuadmin/R` for cclake
+The CSD3 icelake module `ceuadmin/R/4.3.3-icelake` now works as smoothly as `ceuadmin/R` for cclake.

 ## Footnotes